NadiasCodes/portfolio-NB/README.md

 ## Description 📌
 This is a full re-work of my portfolio in React.
-Previously I built it very simple with just HTML, CSS and JavaScript.
+Previously I built it very simple with just HTML, CSS, and JavaScript.
-This is the old version: https://nb-front-end-dev.vercel.app/
+This is the old version: https://nb-front-end-dev.vercel.app/ Both versions are fully responsive for all type of screens and mobiles

 ## Tech Stack 🔌
 - React